PRE-ORDER* 2021 Pantheon Trip – due late May

-The Trip double drop longboard is back!
-Our most popular long distance skateboard to date.
+The Trip is back as our most popular long distance skateboard to date.
 It has been revamped with a new 6-ply maple core sandwiched by triaxial fiberglass and rosewood veneer.
 This layup was created for longer lasting performance, warp-proof platform and lighter weight construction.
 This is a small, light, and agile double drop longboard, and it is Pantheon’s specialty.
 With our proprietary Crescent Drop, The Trip may be one of the most recommended longboards in the world for commuting and distance travel.
 Our goal with the Trip is to create the highest quality ride possible, extending the value far beyond its price.
-We optimize the ride by designing around the finest components and combine utilitarian construction methods with perfect attention to detail.
+We optimize the ride by designing around the finest components and combine utilitarian, cost-effective construction methods with perfect attention to detail.
 If you’re just starting out, the Trip is our best longboard for beginners, being so low and easy to ride.
-And it is an integral component to your longboard quiver as a distance skateboarder or for using a longboard for fitness and utilitarian travel.
+And it is an integral component to your longboard quiver as a distance skateboard or for using a longboard for fitness and utilitarian travel.

 The Trip stays an active part of your longboard quiver as a dedicated distance skateboard.
 It is more than just a first skateboard.
 As your quiver grows, this board stays with you and gets ridden daily as an efficient double drop distance and commuter longboard.
 We only offer the finest components here on our website because we care about your ride experience.
 That perfect experience is undoubtedly a large part of why people fall in love with Pantheon Longboards.

 Features on Our Updated Trip Longboard

 · Deep Drop! – This double drop longboard pusher has a 1.3 inch drop!
 This gets you lower than ever for easier distance pushing and longboard commuting

 · More Flex! – We increased the flex by changing the curves.
 More flex + stronger layup = stronger board without losing liveliness.

 · Better Lamination! – Mold improvements and epoxy lamination make this distance longboard deck more durable than ever.